Mavericks FTC: Autonomous Robotics Stack

 This software stack powered Team Mavericks to a successful season, demonstrating that applying rigorous engineering principles—Sensor Fusion, Control Theory, and Software Architecture—yields tangible competitive advantages over standard implementation methods.

-Outreach & Recognition
+Outreach & Mentorship

 • 3rd Place Innovation Project, WPI FLL Championship (2023, 60+ countries)